Panela: Uses

 Panela was originally created as an easier way to transport sugar.

 It is used to make chancaca.
 In Peru, chancaca is used in typical food such as champús, picarones, calabaza al horno, and mazamorra cochina.
 In Costa Rica, it is used in preparations such as tapa de dulce and agua de sapo.
 In Chile, it is used for sweet sopaipillas.

 A very common use of panela in Colombia is for aguapanela, one of its most widely consumed beverages, and an important source of calories for working people, especially in rural areas.
 It is also used in the preparation of guarapo and various desserts.
 Since it is a very solid block, some Colombian homes have a hard river stone (la piedra de la panela) to break the panela into smaller, more manageable pieces.
 Panela can be purchased in markets, local grocers, and online stores.
 In parts of coastal Colombia, it is also used for chancacas.

 Known as piloncillo in México, it is most often seen in the shape of small, truncated cones.
 Many Mexican desserts are made with piloncillo, such as atole, capirotada, champurrado, and flan.
 It is also blended with different spices, such as anise, cayenne, or chocolate.

 In the Philippines, panocha or in Tagalog panutsá, is traditionally used as an ingredient for latík and kalamay, as well as a comfort food eaten straight.

 In Venezuela, it is an essential ingredient for many typical recipes, although production of panela in the country dropped precipitously across the 20th century.

 Health claims

 Panela manufacturers and advocates claim the substance to be healthier than refined sugar, suggesting it has immunological benefits, a lower glycemic index, and higher micronutrient content.
 As the authors of The Ultimate Guide to Sugars and Sweeteners point out, "it's still sugar", with only a trace amount more vitamins and minerals, and little research to support other claims.

-Patent

-In May 2019, the following patent was issued, claiming health benefits achieved by a particular method of processing raw sugarcane: